Dakota County reports 6 new cases of COVID-19

-DAKOTA CITY, Neb. -- The Dakota County Health Department announced Thursday that six additional cases of COVID-19 have been confirmed in the Northeast Nebraska county.
+SIOUX CITY -- The Dakota County Health Department announced Thursday that six additional cases of COVID-19 have been confirmed in the Northeast Nebraska County.

 Five of the individuals are between the ages of 21 and 50 and one is over the age of 60, the health department said in a statement.
 Dakota County now has a total of 9 COVID-19 cases.